Support the news

 lagoon protected for over a hundred miles by a series of barrier islands.
 That would be an easier paddle, right?
 And it was, until ...

-"And all of a sudden we notice the water’s getting shallower and shallower, and there’s not really an opening to the Gulf," Jeff says.
+"All of a sudden we notice the water’s getting shallower and shallower, and there’s not really an opening to the Gulf," Jeff says.
 "There’s not an easy way to get back."

 Laguna Madre is accessible only by two inlets many miles apart.
 But the Starkells’ maps didn’t show that.